MicrosoftDocs/fabric-docs/docs/data-warehouse/copilot.md

 - Copilot doesn't understand previous inputs and can't undo changes after a user commits a change when authoring, either via user interface or the chat pane.
 For example, you can't ask Copilot to "Undo my last 5 inputs."
 However, users can still use the existing user interface options to delete unwanted changes or queries.
 - Copilot can't make changes to existing SQL queries.
 For example, if you ask Copilot to edit a specific part of an existing query, it doesn't work.
-- Copilot may produce inaccurate results when the intent is to evaluate data.
+- Copilot might produce inaccurate results when the intent is to evaluate data.
 Copilot only has access to the warehouse schema, none of the data inside.
 - Copilot responses can include inaccurate or low-quality content, so make sure to review outputs before using them in your work.
 - People who are able to meaningfully evaluate the content's accuracy and appropriateness should review the outputs.